 - Known exposure: In many cases (even without having symptoms) a patient has been told that they were exposed to a sexual partner who has been diagnosed with chlamydia.
 This usually means that the exposed sexual partner needs to be treated regardless of the test result.

-- Typical chlamydia symptoms: Because the symptoms of chlamydia are often typical, your doctor will usually be able to diagnose you of having an STD based on empirical evidence alone.
+- Typical chlamydia symptoms: Because the symptoms of chlamydia are often typical, your doctor will usually be able to diagnose an STI based on empirical evidence alone.
 This means that a diagnosis can be made based on your symptoms, your sexual history, and possibly an examination of your genital area.

-Because chlamydia can be diagnosed and treated empirically, it is possible to seek help by consulting with a doctor via telemedicine–without having to go to a clinic or an STD testing site.
-Remember–chlamydia is a treatable STD, and you should seek treatment as soon as symptoms occur to avoid complications and further spreading the disease to others.
+Because chlamydia can be diagnosed and treated without the need for an in-person visit, it is possible to seek help by consulting with a doctor via telemedicine–without having to go to a clinic or an STI testing site.
+Remember, chlamydia is a treatable STI, and you should seek treatment as soon as symptoms occur to avoid complications and spreading the disease to others.

-If you or your partner experience any of the STD symptoms or were exposed to chlamydia, QuickMD is here to help.
-Click here to speak to a doctor now and get a prescription for chlamydia online.
-It is the fastest way to get treated for chlamydia.
+If you or your partner experience any STI symptoms or were exposed to chlamydia, QuickMD is here to help.
+Click here to speak to a doctor now and get a prescription for an antibiotic that treats chlamydia.

-If you would like to get tested, you can order your own STD test here without a doctor and have it done at any LabCorp location near you.
+If you would like to get tested, you can order your own STI test here and have the testing done at a LabCorp location near you.